 April 8, 2005: St. Petersburg, Florida

-Since their inception the Devil Rays, now Rays, have struggled to find an identity.
+For the second leg of our Sun Belt Ballpark Tour, Mike and I drove 240 miles northwest along Florida’s Alligator Alley to St. Petersburg, home of the Tampa Bay Devil Rays.
+The Devil Rays make their home in Tropicana Field, built in 1990 to attract a Major League franchise to Florida’s west coast.
+Three teams, the Chicago White Sox, Seattle Mariners, and San Francisco Giants leveraged a possible move to St. Petersburg against their respective cities to obtain a new stadium deal.
+These moves left St. Petersburg still without a Major League Baseball team.
+Tropicana Field, then known as the Suncoast Dome, was used for concerts, Arena Football, and hockey; the Tampa Bay Lightning set an NHL playoff attendance record while playing in the Dome.
+The success of these events, along with the tradition of minor league and spring training baseball in the Tampa/St. Petersburg area, was enough to establish the Tampa Bay Devil Rays as an expansion franchise.
+They would take the field for the 1998 season.
+Since their inception, the Devil Rays (now Rays) have struggled to find an identity.
 Their best season was 2008, when they won the American League Pennant, but lost to the Phillies in the World Series.
-This was a historical event for a franchise that once popped champagne to celebrate their fourth place finish in 2004.
-This losing culture permeates the fans, only 10,223 fans were in attendance for the 7:15 game that Mike and I attended between the Devil Rays and Oakland Athletics.
+This was a historical event for a franchise that once popped champagne to celebrate their fourth-place finish in 2004.
+This losing culture permeates the fans; only 10,223 fans were present for the 7:15 game that Mike and I attended between the Devil Rays and the Oakland Athletics.
 The lack of fans gave Mike and I the opportunity to take in the game from numerous angles.
-Tropicana Field is a domed ballpark located in sunny Florida.
-This may sound odd, but a dome in necessary to guard against the afternoon thunder showers that are customary on Florida’s left coast.
+Having a domed ballpark in sunny Florida may sound odd, but a dome is necessary to guard against the afternoon thunder showers that are customary on Florida’s left coast.
 Some would say a new ballpark would solve this problem, but the Devil Rays do not have enough fan support to warrant a new ballpark that would cost hundreds of millions of dollars.
-In my opinion, the next three season will determine the Devil Rays future.
-Over the years they have drafted some of the best prospects in baseball and developed a front-office of superstars in the Sabermetric era.
+In my opinion, the next three seasons will determine the Devil Rays’ future.
+Over the years, they have drafted some of the best prospects in baseball and developed a front-office of superstars in the Sabermetric era.